-Relocating the Marquis de Sade’s notorious novel to wartime Italy, this film has become synonymous with sexual deviance and bestial violence.
+Relocating the Marquis de Sade’s notorious novel, 120 Days of Sodom, to wartime Italy – specifically the short-lived Republic of Salò where Mussolini made a last stand at the end of World War II – this film has become synonymous with sexual deviance and bestial violence.
 Yet, Pier Paolo Pasolini had loftier ambitions than simply shocking the critics who thought his work obscene.

-The plot here is brutishly simple: a group of dignitaries hole up in a remote castle, intent on enacting their unspeakably heinous fantasies using a group of captive youths.
+The plot here is brutishly simple: a group of fascist dignitaries hole up in a remote castle, intent on enacting their unspeakably heinous fantasies using a group of attractive young captives of both sexes, subjecting them to a series of sexual tortures and humiliations.

 But the action is, in fact, a political metaphor, with each of the men representing a social pillar that had delivered the nation into the hands of the Fascists – the law, the merchants, the aristocracy and the church.